LunabaLeeris/QuizIt/README.md

  You can also configure the quiz you want (multiple-choice, identification, fill in the blanks etc.) (timed or not).

  The quizes are also saved in your device for future purposes!.

+ The code wasn't maintained as I did this in a rush -_-#

 # Future additions